alobaton-pricesmart/nebular-angular-seed/README.md

 ## How to publish to Github Pages?

-In order to ublish to Github Pages user:
+In order to publish to Github Pages user:

 ```bash
 $ ng build --aot --prod --base-href "https://alobaton.github.io/nebular-angular-seed/"